Susan Boyle musical a hit with fans and critics

 Jeannie Odom, from California, said Boyle had proved her doubters wrong.

-“Susan is everybody, she’s your sister, she’s your neighbor, she’s the person you sit next to in church and sing with,” she said.
+“Susan is everybody, she’s your sister, she’s your neighbour, she’s the person you sit next to in church and sing with,” she said.

 “For her to have the courage to get up on ‘Britain’s Got Talent’ and walk out and take a chance of being accepted and heard, everyone was snickering at her.
 And once she opened her mouth and began to sing, no one was snickering.”